szz-dvl/images/README.md

 - **customEffects:** A map of custom effects to be applied using the `custom` / `customAfter` keys.

+- **publicCacheNames:** When true the cache suffix will be returned in the header `X-Images-Cache-Suffix`.

 ### Effects

 We are able to convert and resize images, but sharp can do a lot more than that.
 To expose sharp functionalities we will use the query string in our URL.
 The format of the query string follows the pattern of the sharp parameters for each method, as an instance: